Adam Doboszyński

-Adam Doboszyński was a soldier of the Polish Army, writer, engineer, and a social activist.
-Born in 1904 in Kraków, he was murdered by the Communist secret services in 1949, in the notorious Mokotów Prison in Warsaw.
+Adam Doboszyński (11 January 1904 - 29 August 1949) was a soldier of the Polish Army, writer, engineer, and a social activist.
+Born in 1904 in Kraków, he was executed by the Communist secret services in 1949, in the notorious Mokotów Prison in Warsaw.

 Early life and education

 Doboszyński was born in Kraków on 11 January 1904, in a noble family.
 His father Adam was a lawyer and a member of the Austrian Imperial Council.
 During the Polish-Soviet War, sixteen-year old Doboszyński volunteered to the 6th Regiment of Heavy Artillery in Kraków, serving for four months.
 After graduation from high school, Doboszyński went to study law at the University of Warsaw.
 He did not stay there long, moving to Free City of Danzig, to study at the Technische Hochschule der Freien Stadt Danzig (currently: Gdańsk University of Technology).
 He was an active member of Polish national organizations in Danzig in the 1920s.
 Among others, he was chairman of the Association of Gdańsk Academics Vistula and co-founded of the Brotherly Help of the Association of Polish Students.
 Doboszyński also participated in three Congresses of the International Conference of Students.

 In 1925 he graduated from the Technische Hochschule with a diploma in construction engineering.
 In 1925 - 1927, Doboszyński continued his education at the Sciences Po in Paris, but was forced to quit his studies early due to his family's financial difficulties.
 After the return to Poland, he completed a course at the Officer Cadet Sapper School in Dęblin, after which Doboszyński was promoted to the rank of Second Lieutenant in reserve.